AstroOrbis/ezgui/README.md

 ## Dependencies

 ImGui, OpenGL3, and SDL2 are required.
+In CMake, link these against both ezgui and your binary.
+VCPKG recommended!

 ## Usage